Phoebe Ryan

 Phoebe Holiday Ryan (born September 21, 1990) is an American singer and songwriter.
 In 2015, she released a mashup of R. Kelly's "Ignition" and Miguel's "Do You", followed by her first single "Mine" from her debut EP of the same name.
 She signed with Columbia Records in 2015.

 As a songwriter, she has written for artists such as Britney Spears, Oh Honey, Zara Larsson, Melanie Martinez, and Bea Miller, and featured on songs by the Knocks, Tritonal, Skizzy Mars, and the Chainsmokers, among others.

 Background

-Ryan grew up in Red Bank, New Jersey, and attended Clive Davis Institute of Recorded Music at New York University, where she studied engineering, production and business.
+Born in Dallas, Texas and raised in Red Bank, New Jersey, Ryan attended Clive Davis Institute of Recorded Music at New York University, where she studied engineering, production and business.
 She debated between being a songwriter or an artist before deciding to do both.

 Music career

 Ryan's music career began as a vocalist with Town Hall, a band she was part of in college.
 After the release of Town Hall's album Roots & Bells, she began writing songs for artists such as Oh Honey, rapper Skizzy Mars and Bea Miller.
 In 2014, she was featured on DJ duo Tritonal's single "Now or Never", and in 2015, she released her first song as an artist, "Ignition/Do You", a mashup of "Ignition" and "Do You".
 Her first two original singles, "Mine" and "Dead", followed shortly thereafter.
 Previously, she auditioned for the eighth season of American Idol, making it to the Hollywood rounds before being eliminated.